 Achieve your Philosophy degree by finding a quality option you can afford.
 Explore best value schools below.
-U.S. colleges saw 7,518 Philosophy students graduate with bachelor degrees in 2016.
+U.S. colleges saw 7,594 Philosophy students graduate with bachelor degrees in 2017.
 The average salary of a Philosophy grad is $38,218 in their early career and $69,635 in mid-career.
-However, students report earning anywhere from $26,368 to $51,924 in their early career, and $56,762 to $119,506 in mid-career, depending on the program.
+However, students report earning anywhere from $26,368 to $51,924 in their early career, and $50,679 to $119,506 in mid-career, depending on the program.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

 Score more than 29 on the ACT?
 That's above the average applicant score, so you have a good chance of getting in.
-This school attracts the best of the best, and the average SAT score of applicants is around 1,306.
+91.0% of freshmen return for their 2nd year.
 If you're considering knowing more, you can view all of Binghamton University's rankings here.

 Any student who is interested in Philosophy needs to take a look at University of Minnesota - Twin Cities.
-Philosophy graduates from University of Minnesota - Twin Cities receive an earnings boost of around 7.8% above the average earnings of philosophy graduates.
+Graduates of the philosophy program state that they receive average early career wages of philosophy and mid-career wages of $71,229.
 Placed in Minneapolis, Minnesota, this institution is a logical option for students who enjoy the thrills of a large city.

 Every student pursuing a degree in Philosophy has to check out Brigham Young University - Provo.
-The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.
+Brigham Young University - Provo is among the largest schools in Utah.

 It's hard to find a better school than Princeton University if you wish to study Philosophy.
 Students who graduate from this program report average early career earnings of philosophy and mid-career earnings of $101,092.
 Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.